agoralabs/appmesh-demo-aws/README.md

 ![Postgre Keycloak Discovered service](/images/09_postgre_cloud_map_1.png)

 ### Step 10 : Deploy Keycloak inside the App Mesh

+Keycloak is an open source identity and access management solution.
+It is easy to setup and support standards like OpenID Connect, which will be useful for us in the AppMesh showcase.

+To deploy your Keycloak instance, just do the following :

 - cd to **10-meshservice-keycloak** folder.
 - Run **apply.sh** script : a Keycloak pod should be created.